Giveaway Day in Barcaldine, QLD

 Click on the picture to find out more about power smoothing and see, firsthand, photos of the work done.

 Carpet Goes Walk About in Yakanarra

 The installation of carpet tiles provides many health and well-being benefits to the community.
 These include reduced noise, better acoustics, a more peaceful environment and reduced risk of slips and falls to name a few.

 Carpet tiles were generously donated by Ontera-Milliken for installation at various locations in Halls Creek and the surrounding area.
 Locals were trained in how to lay the tiles.
 This expanded their skills and also provided them with a future business opportunity to lay the excess carpet tiles within the community.

 The Foundation distributed donated outdoor garden equipment and trained locals in its use.
 This positive contribution improved the well-being and health of the communities involved.
-One small community cleaned up their town and entered the Tidy Town competition for the first time.
-A generator is being used to run local camps and a water pump for showers.
-A mower, blower, whipper snipper, and chain saw resulted in improved community gardens including around homes and the local school.
-A ride-on mower goes a long way to taming the tough grasses of Australia’s north-west.
-Training was provided in the use and maintenance of the equipment by a local training company.
+One small community cleaned up its town and entered the Tidy Town competition for the first time.
+A generator is being used to run local camps and a water pump is used for showers.
+A mower, blower, whipper snipper, and chainsaw resulted in improved community gardens including around homes and the local school.
+A ride-on mower goes a long way to taming the tough grasses of Australia’s northwest.
+The training was provided in the use and maintenance of the equipment by a local training company.
 This training developed skills within the community and also ensured the correct and continued use of the equipment in support of the community.

 Swags/ Sleeping Bags for Kids in the Kimberly